DannyDainton/basic-newman-slack-bot/README.md

 Clone this `basic-newman-slack-bot` repo and install all the npm modules using the `npm install` command in a terminal.

-**Note** - The `basic-newman-slack-bot` has been pre-loaded with a couple of example files, these files can be found in the `./collections` and `./environments` folders.
+**Note** - _The `basic-newman-slack-bot` has been pre-loaded with a couple of example files, these files can be found in the `./collections` and `./environments` folders.
 The files will _tell_ `newman` where to make requests too.
-We'll be using the [Restful-Booker API](https://restful-booker.herokuapp.com/), this is a publicly available set of endpoints so it might be worth doing a quick check in your browser first, just to know that the API is alive....or you might see a lot of test failures :)
+We'll be using the [Restful-Booker API](https://restful-booker.herokuapp.com/), this is a publicly available set of endpoints so it might be worth doing a quick check in your browser first, just to know that the API is alive....or you might see a lot of test failures_

 In the same terminal, navigate to the cloned directory and start the `express` server using the `npm start` command.
 This will start the app on port `3000`.

-In separate terminal, on the same directory, use the `npm run start-tunnel` command, this will return a publicly available URL that can be used in Slack.
+In a separate terminal, within the same directory, use the `npm run start-tunnel` command, this will return a publicly available URL that can be used in Slack.

 ![Local Tunnel Link](./public/Local_Tunnel_Link.png)